What are Delinquent Taxes and How Can They Affect You?

 If watching your tax debt grow is not enough incentive to kickstart a speedy payment plan, the IRS’ next order of business would be to inform you of their intention to file a public lien.
 Tax liens place the IRS at the top of your list of financial priorities, above other creditors – meaning, you must pay the IRS before you can absolve any of your other ongoing debts, and anything you liquidate or sell must first be used to satisfy your debt to the government.

 A tax lien is a public notice, meaning other creditors are informed that the government’s interest in your assets supersedes their collective interests.
 In the not-so-distant past of 2016, a tax lien would also have constituted a black mark on your credit score, in line with a bankruptcy.
 While credit reporting agencies stopped accounting for tax liens in 2017, they may still impact your ability to seek financing even after your debt is repaid for some time.
+For many individuals, understanding the tax benefits for homeowners in California can lead to significant savings.
+These advantages often include deductions for mortgage interest and property taxes, enhancing the allure of homeownership in the state.
+Homeowners should take the time to familiarize themselves with these benefits to maximize their financial investments.

 If a lien isn’t enough, the IRS can resort to a bank levy or a wage levy (wage garnishment).
 These are legal claims of your property and/or assets, such as claiming the contents of a bank account, or even taking your home and putting it out on the housing market.